The Incu-Bio Programme is a four-year Programme managed by the Biomedical Technology Cluster (BMT).

 Pre-approval and payment proof required

-* The Targeted Funding Support is provided to the incubatee for conducting regulatory activities required for IND filing or certification (e.g. for CE marking from EU, or for submissions to regulatory agencies such as the EMA, FDA or NMPA).
+*The Regulatory Affairs Funding Support is provided to the incubatee for conducting regulatory activities required for IND filing or or certification (e.g. for CE marking from EU, or for submissions to regulatory agencies such as the EMA, FDA or NMPA).
 This subsidy aims to support start-ups to reach the device validation or clinical trial stage.
 For this extra financial support for regulatory activities, the incubatee is required to submit a proposal of the pre-IND activities with milestones and subsequent clinical trials separately.

 Note that the above funding support is subject to change at the sole discretion of HKSTP.